v1nsai/homelab/README.md

 * Run the `projects/fluxcd/install.sh`
 * This will also install Sealed Secrets and Weave Flux UI
 * Use the scripts `scripts/generate-selfsigned.sh` will generate a new selfsigned cert and key, create a kubernetes secret and encrypt it with sealed secrets.
 You can remove the last line of the script if you want to store the certs somewhere before removing.
+* If there is an `install.sh` file in the root of the project folder, run it.
+It will generate necessary secrets before deployment
-* If projects aren't installing, check the status of the `watch-projects` kustomization in the weave UI
+* Check the status of apps or the `watch-projects` kustomization in the Weave UI or with `flux get -n flux-system kustomization watch-projects` or `flux get -n <namespace> helmrelease <appname>`

 ## Cluster Addons
 * Storage